sobester/ADRpy/docs/source/index.rst

 :ref:`mtools4acdc_module`.

 This document contains numerous usage examples and details on the inputs and outputs of each class, method and function.
+You can copy and paste these into .py files and execute those in a development environment or from Python's command prompt, you can copy and paste them line by line into a Python terminal or (perhaps most usefully) into a `Jupyter notebook <https://jupyter.org>`_.
 Any problems, issues, questions, please `raise an issue on GitHub <https://github.com/sobester/ADRpy/issues>`_.
 Happy designing!

 Installing and running ADRpy
 ----------------------------

+ADRpy is written in Python 3 and is tested in Python 3.4, 3.5, 3.5-dev, 3.6, 3.6-dev
+and 3.7-dev.
+It is not available for Python 2.

 First and foremost, you will need to have Python installed - you can get the latest version `here <https://www.python.org/downloads/>`_ or as part of a number of alternative